nasherm/lox-box/README.md

 ## Plox (status: complete)
 This is a compiler for Lox written in Python.
-It leverages the Python runtime to allow for easily development of an interpreter for Lox.
+It leverages the Python runtime to allow for easy development of an interpreter for Lox.
 It's not highly performant as expected, and performs no optimisations.
-Main features include static analysis of programs, object-orientation suppport, and support for the whole Lox specification (OO, recursion, functions, state).
+Main features include static analysis of programs, object-orientation suppport, and support for the whole Lox specification (OO, recursion, functions, state, ...).

 ### Usage
     ./plox.py <lox-script>